 Why should you avoid soda?

 Here are just a few reasons to avoid drinking soda.
-There are actually many more – just do a simple search to find out.
+There are actually many more – a simple search will turn up many more reasons.

 Soda has almost no nutritional value

 Soda contains primarily carbonated water, sugar (or other sweeteners) and flavorings and preservatives – all ingredients with little nutritional value.
 It does not contain fiber, vitamins, minerals or protein.
 It’s important to note that soda isn’t the only kind of drink like this (many fruit juices are mainly sugar, water and a bit of juice concentrate, for instance).
 There’s no nutritional reason to drink soda.
 Water quenches your thirst just as well without the negatives of soda.

 Soda is high in calories.

 A 12-oz can of cola is about 140 calories, while a 16-oz bottle is 180 calories or more.
 That may not seem like a lot, but those are essentially empty calories.
 They provide little nutrition and don’t make you feel full.
 Soda is often an afterthought as part of a fast-food meal or dinner out.
 If your goal is 2,000 calories per day, one bottle of soda is nearly 10% of your daily calories!
 Women who went from 1 or fewer sodas per week to 1 or more per day gained more weight and had an increased risk of diabetes.

 Sugar cubes contain about 4g of carbohydrates (sugars in this case).
 A can of cola contains about 39g of sugar.
 That’s the equivalent of 10 sugar cubes!